 The hospital officially changed its name in 1954 from Jones Hospital to Tuality Community Hospital – reflecting our mission to serve the community with quality clinical care and unparalleled service.

 In February 2016, Tuality Healthcare and Oregon Health & Science University (OHSU) signed an agreement to integrate the organizations’ clinical services.
-The OHSU affiliation allows us to share a coordinated approach to clinical operations – utilizing health resources more efficiently than either organization could accomplish independently.
+The OHSU Health partnership allows us to share a coordinated approach to clinical operations – utilizing health resources more efficiently than either organization could accomplish independently.

-A century after Minnie Jones Coy made her commitment to the people of Hillsboro, her vision continues as we provide world-class health care to patients in Hillsboro and western Washington County.
+A century after Minnie Jones Coy made her commitment to the people of Hillsboro, her vision continues as we expand health care to patients in Hillsboro and western Washington County.